-User Guide - v1.0
+User Guide - v2.0

 MarkdownAI User Guide

-documentation that cannot lie. - complete reference for every directive, security model, and CLI command.
+the AI workflow engine - complete reference for every directive, security model, and CLI command.

 npm install -g @markdownai/core